andrelandgraf/andrelandgraf/contents/articles/2022-06-05_how_remix_is_positioned_to_drive_the_future_of_the_web.md

 Remix apps thrive in microservice architectures where they fetch and aggregate data from different backends _on the server_ and implement the business logic before returning the data to the client (avoiding over-fetching as well).
 Remix apps can easily forward client-requests to other backends and act as adapters but without the complexity of client-side fetching.

-## Remix supports Real-Time

-Remix's fetch API implements server-sent events (alternative to webosckets) and it also easily integrable with websockets (like socket.io) through the express adapter.

 ## Router-first render-anything

 Remix is a compiler for its underlying routing system.
 There has been much work recently to abstract React from the Remix router.
 Hence, Remix is able to integrate with other frontend libraries/frameworks.
 I believe Remix could successfully be used together with templating engines and render things such as PDFs, emails, or even voice (SSML) either as part of a web app or standalone.
 Remix can be used to create state-of-the-art web apps but it embraces the full potential of the web platform including the HTTP protocol (headers, cookies), progressive enhancements, browser APIs (fetch, Response, Request), and a more frontend framework/library agnostic view with Vue & Svelte support in development.